There are certain things that every adult should know — how to pay your taxes, how to change a tire and how to write a check.

 Thanks to credit cards and electronic payment options, writing a check is becoming a lost art among millennials.
-But being able to use a checkbook and write a check is a skill that can be incredibly helpful for paying rent, paying bills and generally navigating the world.
+But being able to use a checkbook still comes in handy when paying rent and bills — and generally navigating the world.

 In the upper right-hand corner of the check, you will see a line above the word "Date."
 The date should be written: "month day [comma] year."
 The name of the month should be written in full.